 - The knowledge of the breeder.
-The breeder needs to have a substantial amount of knowledge regarding the Weimaraner and the Great Dane, in order to showcase that they have bred the Great Weimar in an ethical way.
+The breeder needs to have a substantial amount of knowledge regarding the Weimaraner and the Great Dane, to showcase that they have ethically bred the Great Weimar.
 If you’re purchasing from a breeder who does not know their stuff, you’re most likely not getting the right dog.

 - Don’t let their size fool you; they are incredibly friendly canines.